harvard-lts/hdc3a-mock-services/README.md

 3. Check the `STARFISH_TRANSFER_QUEUE_CONSUME_FAILURE_NAME` and verify that the pending messages incremented.
 The listener will pick it up but take a few seconds (by design) to handle it.

-4. Once the message is picked up, a new message should appear on the `STARFISH_TRANSFER_QUEUE_PUBLISH_NAME` (default name is dropbox-transfer-failure).
+4. Once the message is picked up, a new message should appear on the `STARFISH_TRANSFER_QUEUE_PUBLISH_NAME` (default name is dropbox-transfer-success).
 If DIMS is not configured to pick up the messages from this queue, the message should remain in pending.
 You can check that it has a status of failure.